amybiggy/harbourbookclub/README.md

 ![Thank you page](assets/documentation/images/thank-you-page.png)

+### Future Features

+In the future I would look into adding in the following to the website:

+- Reviews of the book club
+- Sign in / Sign up element for users to log into the site
+- Somewhere for people to track what they have read and keep a log of personal reviews of the books

 ## Testing

 I have created a separate document for the tests I conducted.
 It can be found [here](TESTING.md)